-If you are traveling with kids, this tour is easy-going but unless you plan for gelato and beach time they can get a bit bored.
+If you are traveling with kids, Sitges is easy-going but unless you plan for gelato and beach time they can get a bit bored.
 Alternatively, book a Montserrat half day tour, or combine Montserrat with lunch in Sitges.

-If you have walking issues or use a wheelchair, bear in mind that the driver is only used for the rides, but not in Sitges.
-The marina area is flat and easy to walk, but the old town is uphill and with some cobble-stone streets.
+If you have walking issues or use a wheelchair, bear in mind that the driver is only used for the rides, but not in Sitges, where you’ll be walking.
+The marina area is flat and easy to walk, but the old town is somehow uphill and there are some cobble-stone streets.

 If you’d rather have a longer day, consider staying for lunch in Sitges (6 to 8 hour day trip, depending on what activities you want to include) or combining Sitges with some other destination such as the monastery of Montserrat, the Roman ruins of Tarragona or a winery in the Penedes.

 These are a 100% private tours, exclusive for you and your party.
 There is a base rate total per tour (no matter how many people you are), plus a per person rate to cover the entrance fees.

 BASE RATE (paid once per tour):

 EXTENDED TOUR6-HR TOUR

 *Notifying us at least one week in advance.
 Click to learn more >>

 PER PERSON FEES (additional, per person, and paid on site)